Top 10 Counting Crows Songs

 This narrative is somewhat ironic since, as mentioned above, MTV picked up the song and catapulted the band to success and stardom.
 This rise to fame coincided with the suicide of Kurt Cobain, something which immediately soured Duritz’s views on the virtue of celebrity, causing him to replace the song’s original lyrics with more jaded and cynical versions in subsequent performances.
 These events inspired the song Catapult from the band’s second album.

-The instrumental of the song is gentle and low-key, featuring jangled guitar which is full of ringing treble, and a simple drumbeat.
-The hard to decipher backing vocals that plague the song’s final minute serendipitously manage to add further depth to the track, suggesting a kind of fuzzy blurriness which echoes not just the song’s drunken conversations but also the protagonist’s incorrect and naive assumptions about fame.
+The instrumental of the song is gentle and low-key, featuring a jangled guitar that is full of ringing treble and a simple drumbeat.
+The hard-to-decipher backing vocals that plague the song’s final minute serendipitously add further depth to the track, suggesting a kind of fuzzy blurriness that echoes not just the song’s drunken conversations but also the protagonist’s incorrect and naive assumptions about fame.

 # 2 – Accidentally In Love

 Despite being written for the soundtrack of Shrek 2, there’s no suggestion that this song was in any way phoned in.
 In fact, it’s easily one of the band’s best productions to date (hence its high placing on this list).
-This is a sweet and joyous pop-rock love song, bursting with zippy and upbeat guitar hooks as well as some euphorically jangly runs.
+This is a sweet, joyous pop-rock love song, bursting with zippy, upbeat guitar hooks and euphorically jangly runs.

-The drums on “Accidentally In Love,” are ridiculously infectious, and won’t fail to get toes tapping, but this is nothing compared to the insanely catchy vocal hook of the chorus, which even the most stone-hearted person couldn’t fail to be swept up by.
-It’s easy to see why the song was nominated for an Academy Award, it’s simply a pleasure to listen to.
-This would be the perfect song to be played a wedding, with its incessant positivity guaranteed to create a heartwarming and jubilant atmosphere.
+The drums on “Accidentally In Love” are ridiculously infectious, and won’t fail to get toes tapping, but this is nothing compared to the insanely catchy vocal hook of the chorus, which even the most stone-hearted person couldn’t fail to be swept up by.
+It’s easy to see why the song was nominated for an Academy Award; it’s simply a pleasure to listen to.
+This would be the perfect song for a wedding, with its incessant positivity guaranteed to create a heartwarming, jubilant atmosphere.

-As the title suggests, the song reflects on the unpredictable and fickle nature of love – how cupid’s bow can turn your life upside down at a moments notice, finding yourself unable to control or even understand these intense feelings.
+As the title suggests, the song reflects on the unpredictable and fickle nature of love – how Cupid’s bow can turn your life upside down at a moment’s notice, finding yourself unable to control or even understand these intense feelings.
 For a while, the song was only available on the official Shrek 2 soundtrack, though it was eventually included on later additions of the band’s greatest hits album Films About Ghosts.
-Duritz has stated that his music usually only reaches adults so he liked the fact its inclusion in Shrek 2 would give kids a chance to hear his work.
+Duritz has stated that his music usually only reaches adults, so he liked the fact that its inclusion in Shrek 2 would give kids a chance to hear his work.
 A song as good as this absolutely deserves as big an audience as possible.

 # 1 – Colorblind